salilab/imp/doc/tutorial/rnapolii_2.md

 _chain_of_super_rigid_bodies_ sets additional Monte Carlo movers along the connectivity chain of a subunit.
 It groups sequence-connected rigid domains and/or beads into overlapping pairs and triplets.
 Each of these groups will be moved rigidly.
 This mover helps to sample more efficiently complex topologies, made of several rigid bodies, connected by flexible linkers.

-***Build the Model Representation***
+**Build the Model Representation**
-The next bit of code takes the input files and creates an [IMP hierarchy](http://integrativemodeling.org/nightly/doc/html/classIMP_1_1atom_1_1Hierarchy.html) based on the given topology, rigid body lists and data files:
+The next bit of code takes the input files and creates an
+\link IMP::atom::Hierarchy IMP hierarchy \endlink based on the given topology, rigid body lists and data files:

 \code{.py}
 # Initialize model